alokchauhan13/FocusGuard/README.md

 ## How It Works

-1. **Google Gemini Flash Integration**: The addon uses Google Gemini Flash 2.0 to evaluate website content and determine its category.
+1. **Google Gemini Flash Integration**: The addon uses GoogleGenAI "gemini-2.0-flash" to evaluate website content and determine its category.
 2. **Content Analysis**:
      - Page titles and links are analyzed to determine the category.
      - For platforms like YouTube, video titles and comments are reviewed.
      - Major page content is sent to Google Gemini for relevance evaluation.
-3. **Evaluation Timing**: The addon waits at least one minute before starting evaluations to avoid unnecessary checks.
+3. **Evaluation Timing**: The addon waits at least 30 seconds before starting evaluations to avoid unnecessary checks.
 4. **Visual Feedback**: Content category is highlighted in green, while irrelevant content category is highlighted in red.

 ## Getting Started